Skip to main content

 8. Synaptic plasticity: learning and unlearning

-Different types of synaptic plasticity are:
+Different types of synaptic plasticity include:

-• Presynaptic plasticity: adaptive mechanisms for modulating synaptic transmission at the presynapse
+• Presynaptic plasticity: Adaptive mechanisms for modulating synaptic transmission at the presynapse

 8.1.
 Short-term plasticity